adangadang/shadowsocks-rm/README.md

     LOG_FILE = '/var/log/shadowsocks.log'

-TestRun `cd shadowsocks` ` python servers.py` not server.py
+TestRun `cd shadowsocks` ` python servers.py` not server.py（python server.py -k password  -d start）
-#python server.py -k password  -d start
+#
 if no exception server will startup. you will see such like
 Example: